mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 Sending a stored remote button command
 --------------
-A saved remote button stores the code (including RAW only commands) along with any repeats and pulses associated with the paticular button.
-All the other commands including `device`, `state` and `out` can be used.
+A saved remote button stores the code locally as a JSON file on the SPIFF filesystem.
+With the IR command (including RAW only commands) repeats and pulses associated with the particular button can also be stored.
+All the other commands including `device`, `state` and `out` can be used in the URL as described.
-If you use this setup on multiple IR Controller devices (different TVs in differnt rooms for example) you can store the remote control button cammonds locally and if you specify the same button names, the URL you use for each device will be identical with the exception of the ip address of the IR Controller unit.
+If you use this setup on multiple IR Controllers (different TVs in different rooms for example) you can store the remote-control button commands locally and if you specify the same button names, the URL you use for each device will be identical with the exception of the ip address of the IR Controller unit.
-This method can greatly simply the configuration of the service you use to send commands, in particulr in a multiple IR Controller setup.
+This method can greatly simply the configuration of the service (IFTTT etc.) you use to send commands, in particular in a multiple IR Controller setup.
+It can also make sending raw commands easier as you can receive, test and then store successful commands easily, you don’t need to worry about copying the raw string remotely and then testing.

 Sample URL to send stored button 1, 0, and 1 to two different IR Controllers (where 001 and 002 are the end of the IR Controllers IP addresses)
 ```